silaslobo/InTAS/README.md

 - Simulation of public transport system: *real bus routes with the actual time-table*
 - **Modeled and Validated with real traffic numbers**

+You can watch [InTAS](https://www.youtube.com/watch?v=UgPeBxXzDHc) presentation for the SUMO Conference 2020.

 ## Actual State
 - **Validation:** 24 points of traffic measurment